brendaleea/MVC-Tech-Blog/README.md

 ## Installation
-This project was created using JS,Express.js API,Handlebars, and MySQL
+This project was created using JS,Express.js API,Handlebars,Sequelize and MySQL

 ## Install instructions & Steps